pgale/lineage_15.1_Installation_TSV/README.md

 29. LineageOS may display the error **Speech Services by Google has stopped**.
 This is common and doesn't seem to be a problem.

 30. Proceed to [Setting up Android for HA use](#setting-up-android-for-ha-use)

+> [!NOTE]
+> @ripcityhandyman reported the following on his three devices: After connecting to WiFi on the initial boot of Lineage, "Checking for updates" appears.
+On all three of my copies, the setup process hangs on this step indefinitely.
+The trick I found was to touch the "back" button after a few seconds.
+You'll actually see another "Checking for updates" page slide across from the left edge, on top of the existing "Checking for updates" page.
+It's at this point where touching "back" will allow the setup process to continue.
+If touching "back" returns you to the network list, then you didn't wait long enough.

 ## Files and installation Prerequisites - LINUX ##